-French IV students will develop the skills of reading, writing, speaking, and listening so that students can communicate general ideas in French and understand the cultural context of the language.
+Spanish IV students will develop the skills of reading, writing, speaking, and listening so that students can communicate general ideas in Spanish and understand the cultural context of the language.
+This course hones reading and writing skills to guide students through college-level texts, and students will write compositions on a variety of topics.
 At this level, an emphasis is placed on communicative skills.
-Students are expected to use French as their primary language in the classroom.
+Students are expected to use Spanish as their primary language in the classroom.
 Students enrolled in this course can expect the rigor of a college level class.

+AP SPANISH LANGUAGE AND CULTURE

+491WLA

+College

+Credits: 1.0 World Language or Elective credit (0.5 per semester) Grade Levels: 9-12

+Length: Two semesters

+Prerequisites: There are no prerequisites; however, students are typically in their fourth year of high school-level

+study.
+In the case of native or heritage speakers, there may be a different course of study leading

+o this course.